-Grid references of ends of route

-TL 02817 50436 to TL 02336 49941 (approximate)
+Grid references of ends of route TL 12376 48724 to TL 12530 48612 (approximate)

 - 1. British Horse Society (BHS).
+I am the applicant for the order, for and on behalf of the British Horse Society (BHS).
 I am employed by the BHS as one of their Access Field Officers and have 2 years of professional experience in the management of public rights of way primarily for local authorities. - 2.
 This application is made because, on the cut off day, 1st January 2026, the effect of s.53(1) and (2) Countryside and Rights of Way Act 2000 on a public path that existed prior to 1949, still exists on the cut-off date, and hasn't been a highway of a different description in between, and is not shown in the definitive map and statement at all is to extinguish all rights on that route.
 (This applies if the route is determined to be a footpath or bridleway.) - 3.
 I believe this application will pass the planned Preliminary Assessment Test required by para 2 Sch 13A Wildlife and Countryside Act 1981, when introduced, because: - a.
 This application statement includes explanations as to how the evidence applies to the application route, and - b.
-The application contains one or more of the following forms of supporting evidence: - (1) Legal document(s) relating specifically to the right of way that is the subject of the application (such as Railway Act, Inclosure Act and Award, Finance Act, Court Order or Main Roads Order evidence). - (2) Evidence of reputation in legal document(s), even though not written specifically about the right of way that is the subject of the application (such as Tithe Awards and Maps). - (3) Documentary evidence of expenditure that would be unlawful unless the way was a public highway, for example Highway Board records. - (4) Documentary evidence of reputation, for example an Ordnance Survey map, coupled with public scrutiny, or evidence of highway status in a landowner produced document. - (5) Maps and other documents which, over a period of time, and taken together, provide evidence of reputation that the order route is part of the public road network.
+The application contains one or more of the following forms of supporting evidence:

+(1) Legal document(s) relating specifically to the right of way that is the subject of the application (such as Railway Act, Inclosure Act and Award, Finance Act, Court Order or Main Roads Order evidence).

+(2) Evidence of reputation in legal document(s), even though not written specifically about the right of way that is the subject of the application (such as Tithe Awards and Maps).

+(3) Documentary evidence of expenditure that would be unlawful unless the way was a public highway, for example Highway Board records.

+(4) Documentary evidence of reputation, for example an Ordnance Survey map, coupled with public scrutiny, or evidence of highway status in a landowner produced document.

+(5) Maps and other documents which, over a period of time, and taken together, provide evidence of reputation that the order route is part of the public road network.